Yandex Cloud

 • Network: default.

-• A single hm2.nano class host in the b0rcctk2rvtr******** subnet, ru-central1-a availability zone and security group with the enp6saqnq4ie244g67sb ID, with public access and a host priority of 50.
+• A single hm2.nano host in the b0rcctk2rvtr******** subnet, ru-central1-a availability zone and security group with the enp6saqnq4ie244g67sb ID, with public access and a host priority of 50.

 • SSL support: Enabled.